 The bites of both insects are red and small, although they have certain differences that we will see later in another post.
 Furthermore, it is well known that fleas transmit several serious diseases such as plague and typhus, while bed bugs do not transmit any diseases.

-To prevent bed bugs and fleas from entering your home, follow these recommendations:
+To prevent these pests from entering your home, it’s important that you follow these recommendations:

 - Vacuum the floor and furniture regularly